PaulGreer1/TheGardenersWeb/README.md

 References to event handlers are defined in the Controller.
 During the construction of the Controller object, event handlers and the events for which they are being registered, are passed to the Registrar's add() method.

 The event handlers all have the same signature as that given in the EventHandler interface (found at the top of Controller.java).

-The EventHandler interface provides a common signature for all the event handlers, and the implementations (in the Controller class) provide the executable bodies.
+The EventHandler interface provides a common signature for all the event handlers, and the implementations (defined in the Controller class) provide the executable bodies.

 #### 8. Simulating connection requests
-The Handler's constructor has returned a Handler object to the Gateway, and so the Gateway is now ready to simulate the initial request to the server by calling the Handler's handleRequest() method passing the event data.
+By this time, the Handler's constructor has returned a Handler object to the Gateway, and so the Gateway is now ready to simulate the initial request to the server by calling the Handler's handleRequest() method.
+The event data is passed to handleRequest().
 Everything that happens after this is exactly the same as it is on the live server.

 The Gateway class simulates an HTTP request-response gateway by using the APIGatewayV2HTTPEvent and APIGatewayV2HTTPResponse classes to define 'event' and 'response' objects respectively.

 ### Handling requests and returning responses

 #### 9. Event names
-A HashMap< String, String > (named queryStringParameters) is populated with event data and passed to the event object's setQueryStringParameters() method.
+A HashMap< String, String > named queryStringParameters is populated with event data and passed to the event object's setQueryStringParameters() method.
 The event object's request data include a pre-defined event name.
 For example, 'event=INSERT_GARDEN'.
 In handleRequest(), this event name is passed to the Registrar's notify() method which will use it to search the event lists of registered event handlers.
 Other parameters depend on the function currently being carried out (see example requests in Gateway.java).

 #### 10. Overview of request handling
 The main() method invokes the Handler's handleRequest() method.
 The HTTP event object holding the request data is passed to handleRequest().
 An APIGatewayV2HTTPResponse object named 'response' is defined.
 Later, after the event handler has been executed, any response data will be available from the Registrar.
 The Handler's handleRequest() method will get these data from the Registrar, and set the body of the response object.
 The response object will then be returned to the Gateway.